EPM 101Financial Close

 Consolidation Activities

-Once entity-level results are finalized, consolidation activities may occur.
-Intercompany eliminations, currency translation, ownership calculations and group-level adjustments are applied.
-Results are reviewed again at the group level.
+Once entity-level results are finalized, intercompany eliminations, currency translation, ownership calculations and group-level adjustments are applied.

 Financial Statement Production